Leave No Trace & Elopements

 Why do people go outside?
 To enjoy nature!
 Being respectful of nature also shows consideration for other visitors who came before you & who will come after you.

-To help minimize the impact that your elopement ceremony may have on the experience of other visitors, you are going to want to keep it on the smaller side.
+To help minimize the impact that your outdoor wedding or elopement ceremony may have on the experience of other visitors, you are going to want to keep it on the smaller side.
 Certain national parks & other outdoor areas have a limit to how many people can be in a group in certain areas.
 In other areas there may not be specific rules, but just be considerate & use good judgement.

 The outdoors are best enjoyed in their natural state, without music playing too loud & without carvings in rocks & trees.
 Pick up after yourself & pick up any other trash that others may have left behind, it’s just the good thing to do.